-The approved budget is prepared on an accrual basis and presented by functional classification linked to performance outcome objectives.
+The approved budget is prepared on a accrual basis and presented by functional classification linked to performance outcome objectives.

-The approved budget covers the fiscal period from 2019-07-01 to 2020-06-30.
+The approved budget covers the fiscal period from 2020-07-01 to 2021-07-30.

 The financial statements and the budget are on the same basis of accounting therefore a comparison with the budgeted amounts for the reporting period have been included in the Statement of comparison of budget and actual amounts.